Filoges/Cat-vs-Dog-DLGAM-Project/README.md

 The "dataset_type" argument refers to some pre determined mixtures of this datasets.
 If "dataset_type" is set to 1, only the project's original dataset is used.
 If set to 2, the cats vs dogs dataset is used.
 If set to 6, a combination of all datasets is used.

 ## main.py
 As the name suggests this is the main file, the file that launches the desired training.
+This file reads from the .json file the necessary parameters and starts the right training, based on those parameters.

+## models.py
+This file contains all the models used in this project.
+All the GAN, CGAN, WGAN and VA configurations.

+## dataloaders.py
+This file contains the dataloaders for each dataset.
+Each dataset, being organized in its own way, has its own data loader.

+## generate_samples.py
+This file generates n images using the chosen pre trained model.
+It reads its parameters from the "samples_gen.json" file.

+## samples_gen.json
+This file sets the params for the generate_samples.py script.
+It is possible to generate pet images using a pre trained GAN model (any type of GAN, so GAN, CGAN, WGAN).
+The number of images to generate and the size depends on 2 parameters:
+- image_size
+- num_images_to_generate
+Of course, the "image_size" param should match the image size the model was trained on.